samagior/us-fr-keyboard/README.md

 # us-fr-keyboard

-Simple "United State Internationnal" (US-INTL) keyboard layout whit the dead key removed from the APOSTROPHE and QUOTATION MARK allowing direct access; same as the standard English "United State" keyboard layout.
+Simple "United State Internationnal" (US-INTL) keyboard layout with the dead key removed from the APOSTROPHE and QUOTATION MARK allowing direct access; same as the standard English "United State" keyboard layout.

 This keyboard layout was made using the *[Microsoft Keyboard Layout Creator (MSKLC)](https://www.microsoft.com/en-us/download/details.aspx?id=102134)* from the standard US-INTL keyboard layout as a template.